 |A great barrier, restrains the mighty river.|

-I had begun to travel further east, rather than staying in the more familiar central and western areas of London.
+I had begun to travel further east, rather than staying in the more familiar central and western areas of the Unfinished City.
 What had made this easier was the newly improved transport links, that included the Jubilee Line, the Emirates Air Line Cable Car, the Docklands Light Railway and the Thames Clipper.